Home

 }

-The "inside-outside" technique we have just described works for any convex polygon.
-Repeat the method we have used for triangles for each edge of the polygon.
-Compute the cross product of the vector defined by the two edges' vertices and the vector defined by the first edge's vertex and the point.
-Compute the dot product of the resulting vector and the polygon's normal.
+This "inside-outside" technique works for any convex polygon.
+Repeat the method used for triangles for each edge of the polygon.
+Compute the cross-product of the vector defined by the two edges' vertices and the vector defined by the first edge's vertex and the point.
+Then, compute the dot product of the resulting vector and the polygon's normal.
 The sign of the resulting dot product determines if the point is on the right or left side of that edge.
 Iterate through each edge of the polygon.
-There's no need to test the other edges if one fails to pass the test.
+There's no need to test the other edges if one fails the test.

-Note that this technique can be made faster if the triangle's normal and the value \(D\) from the plane equation are precomputed and stored in memory for each triangle of the scene.
+Note, this technique can be optimized if the triangle's normal and the value \(D\) from the plane equation are precomputed and stored for each triangle in the scene.

 What's next?

-In this chapter, we have presented a technique to compute the ray-triangle intersection test using simple geometry.
-However, there is much more to the ray-triangle intersection test, which we haven't considered yet, such as whether the ray hits the triangle from the front or the back.
-We can also compute what we call the intersection point's barycentric coordinates.
-These coordinates are necessary for doing things such as applying a texture to the triangle.
+In this chapter, we have introduced a technique to compute the ray-triangle intersection test using simple geometry.
+However, there's more to the ray-triangle intersection test that we haven't covered yet, such as determining whether the ray hits the triangle from the front or the back.
+We can also compute what are known as the intersection point's barycentric coordinates.
+These coordinates are essential for tasks such as applying a texture to the triangle.

 previousnext